klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_registerToken <a id="subbridge_registerToken"></a>
-The `subbridge.registerToken` registers a pair of ERC-20 or 721 tokens with the bridge contracts.
+The `subbridge_registerToken` registers a pair of ERC-20 or 721 tokens with the bridge contracts.

 **Parameters**